erinvdoyle/tarot/README.md

 ### Typography

-- Fonts are provided by Google Fonts.
+- Fonts have been provided by Google Fonts.
 "Uncial Antiqua" has been used for headers and accent text.
 "Libre Baskerville": All other copy.

   <p align="center">
   <img src="assets/documentation/font1.png" height="50px"/>